samgh/princetonroaring20.com/auditions.markdown

 ### Audition Schedule

-All interested members of the classes of 2016 and 2017 are welcome (and encouraged) to audition for R20.
-Stay tuned for spring auditions!
+All interested members of the classes of 2017 and 2018 are welcome (and encouraged) to audition for R20.
+Click above to sign up for fall auditions!

 We will be having an Open House in our room this Saturday (Sept.
 14) from 8:30pm to 11pm so please stop by and say hi!
 And if